Hot Springs in Montana

 Hot Springs Near Billings MT

 There aren’t any hot springs very near Billings, but the water is pretty warm at The Reef Indoor Water Park inside the Bighorn Resort in Billings.
 And if you drive a bit north, you’ll find Sleeping Buffalo Hot Springs and Resort as well as undeveloped Montana hot spring, Angela Well.
+We’ll keep looking for hot springs near Billings, Montana, because I think there may be some undeveloped hot springs not too far away.

 Sleeping Buffalo Hot Springs and Resort – Saco, Montana